Do I need a referral to see a Dental Prosthetist?

 No, a referral is not necessary to see a dental prosthetist.
-In some circumstances general practitioners or dentists may refer patients for treatment.
+In some circumstances general practitioners, dentists or dental specialists may refer patients for treatment.

 The tissue and underlying bone in the mouth are continually changing.
 Over time your dentures will need to be adjusted, relined or replaced to maintain a good fit.
 The average life of a denture is about five to seven years.
 Your dental prosthetist will advise when this is necessary.

 What happens if I don’t regularly replace my dentures?